Skip to content

 Liste de matériel pour un trek : la check-list complète

-A trek or long-distance hiking trip demands careful preparation — and the best way to make sure you forget nothing is a solid checklist.
-It helps you take stock of what you actually need without loading yourself down unnecessarily.
-Here is the essential trekking kit list to pack for a worry-free adventure.
+A trek or long-distance hike demands careful preparation, and the best way to make sure you forget nothing is a checklist.
+It lets you take stock of exactly what you need to pack without unnecessary weight.
+Here is the essential trekking kit list to take with you for a stress-free journey.

 Finding the right balance in your backpack

-On your first trek, it's tempting to pack a mountain of gear "just in case".
-But that weight adds up fast and can quickly become a real burden.
-The goal is to strike the right balance between what you genuinely need and what you can leave behind.
-Optimising the total pack weight is a key factor in staying comfortable from start to finish.
+On your first trek, it can be tempting to pack a large amount of gear "just in case".
+However, this adds weight to your pack and can quickly become a real burden.
+The goal is to strike a balance between what you genuinely need and what can be left behind.
+Optimising the total pack weight is a key factor in ensuring your comfort throughout the route.

-Before you head out, run through your kit using this complete checklist to make sure you're only carrying the essentials.
-If some items are listed in the plural (like t-shirts), adjust the quantity based on the length of your trek.
-Plan to wash your clothes along the way to keep your pack light.
+Before you head off, run through your kit using this comprehensive checklist to make sure you only take what you need.
+If some items are listed in the plural (such as t-shirts), adjust the quantity based on the length of your trek.
+Be prepared to wash your clothes along the way to keep your pack light.

-Cutting pack weight also means choosing lightweight gear and compact, quality equipment.
+Reducing pack weight also means choosing lightweight kit and a quality compact equipment.

 Two hikers with their packs and climbing gear.

-• Walking shoes: A good pair of sturdy, comfortable hiking shoes is essential for varied terrain.
+• Walking shoes: A good pair of robust and comfortable hiking shoes is essential for varied terrain.

-• Hiking socks: Pack the right socks to prevent blisters and keep your feet comfortable all day.
+• Hiking socks: Pack suitable socks to prevent blisters and ensure optimal comfort.

-• Breathable base layer clothing: Quick-drying t-shirts and shirts.
-Avoid cotton — it holds too much moisture.
-Go for merino wool or technical fabrics instead.
+• Breathable first-layer clothing: Quick-drying t-shirts and shirts.
+Avoid cotton, which absorbs too much moisture.
+Opt for merino wool or technical fabrics.

-• Trousers (x2): Choose a lightweight, durable hiking trouser designed for mountain use.
+• Trousers (x2): Choose a lightweight, hardwearing hiking trouser designed for mountain use.

-• Waterproof jacket: Lightweight and effective protection when the rain hits.
+• Waterproof jacket: Lightweight and effective for staying protected in rain.

-• Overtrousers or rain trousers: Useful for keeping your legs dry from rain or mud.
+• Over-trousers or rain trousers: Useful for protecting your legs from rain or mud.

-• Swiss army knife: Handy in all sorts of situations (meal prep, repairs...).
+• Swiss Army knife: Practical in a wide range of situations (meal prep, repairs...).

-• Sun cream: Sun protection is non-negotiable, even on overcast days.
+• Sunscreen: Sun protection is essential, even on cloudy days.

-• Sleeping bag liner: For extra comfort and hygiene at the bivouac.
+• Sleeping bag liner (silk liner): For extra comfort and hygiene during a bivvy.

-• Wash bag: For personal hygiene (toothbrush, small flannel, soap, nail file...).
+• Toiletry bag: For personal hygiene (toothbrush, small flannel, soap, nail file...).

 • Biodegradable soap: To respect the environment during your personal hygiene routine.

-• Pack cover: To protect your backpack in the rain.
+• Pack cover: To protect your backpack in case of rain.

 • Map: For navigation.

-• Compass and map measurer: Essential tools for plotting your route and calculating distances.
+• Compass and curvimeter: Essential tools for navigating your routes and distances.

-• GPS: If you're planning to venture into difficult or unmarked terrain.
+• GPS: If you plan to venture into difficult or unmarked terrain.

 • Head torch: Essential for visibility outdoors after dark.
-Pack a spare battery.
+Bring a spare battery.

-• First aid kit: Include antiseptics, gauze pads, blister plasters, painkillers, and so on.
+• First-aid kit: Make sure to include antiseptic, gauze pads, blister plasters, painkillers, etc.

-• Lighter: Always useful for starting a fire or handling any emergency.
+• Lighter: Always useful for starting a fire or in any emergency situation.

 • Notepad and pen: For taking notes or leaving messages.

-• Water filter or purification tablets: To purify water when you're on the move.
+• Water filter or purification tablets: To purify water when you are on the move.

 • Hiking poles: Help reduce fatigue and improve balance.

-• Waterproof or compression stuff sacks: To keep your gear dry.
+• Waterproof or compression pouches: To protect your belongings from moisture.

-• Route guide or topo: A great companion for finding your way and discovering new trails.
+• Route guide or topo: A great companion for navigation and finding new trails.

-If you're heading out fully self-sufficient with a bivouac rather than staying in a refuge, you'll need to add these items to your trekking kit:
+If you are heading out fully self-sufficient with a bivvy rather than staying in a refuge, add these items to your trek kit:

-• Food: Pack energy-dense meals — freeze-dried or snacks — to fuel you through the day.
+• Food: Prepare energy-rich meals, freeze-dried options, or snacks to keep you going all day.

-• Camp stove: For cooking your meals out in the wild.
+• Camping stove: Lets you prepare your meals out in the wild.

-• Sleeping bag: Choose a model suited to the expected temperatures.
+• Sleeping bag: Choose a model suited to the expected temperature.

-• Sleeping mat: For extra comfort and insulation through the night.
+• Sleeping mat: For extra comfort and insulation during the night.

-• Lightweight tent or tarp: A simple, effective shelter to keep you dry while you sleep.
+• Lightweight tent or tarp: A simple, effective shelter to keep you dry while sleeping.

-• Mosquito net: Ideal if you're heading into an area with a high mosquito presence.
+• Mosquito net: Ideal if you are heading to an area with a high mosquito presence.

-Two people in a bivouac tent studying a map
+Two people in a bivvy tent looking at a map

-Gear for hiking at altitude or in cold conditions
+Kit for hiking at altitude or in cold weather

-To prepare for a trek in high mountains in cold or high-altitude environments, make sure you pack:
+To prepare for a high-mountain trek in cold or high-altitude areas, remember to pack:

 • Warm clothing: Fleece jacket and breathable thermal base layer.
-In extreme cold, add a warm, packable down jacket.
+In extreme cold, pack a warm, compressible down jacket.

 • Beanie: To protect your head from the cold.

-• Neck gaiter: Effective protection against wind and cold.
+• Neck gaiter: Effectively shields against wind and cold.

-• Gloves: Pack gloves suited to cold temperatures and waterproof for snowy conditions.
+• Gloves: Pack gloves suited to cold temperatures and waterproof in case of snow.

 • Thermos flask: Handy for keeping your drinks hot.

-• Warm fleece trousers: Essential thermal insulation for cool evenings and bivouacs.
+• Warm fleece trousers: Provide the thermal insulation essential for cool evenings or bivouacs.

 Trekking in hot weather

-If you're heading to warmer regions, pack these items in your hiking kit:
+If you are heading to warm regions, pack the following in your hiking outfit:

 • Hat or cap: To protect your head from the sun.

-• Shorts or bermudas: More breathable, ideal for high temperatures.
+• Shorts or bermuda shorts: More airy and suited to high temperatures.

 • Mosquito-repellent clothing: For protection against bites.